amTeaq/Bypass-Windows-Defender/README.md

 ![image](https://user-images.githubusercontent.com/76106120/151571082-cb09f257-e154-4329-9f3f-13b1e06cc1ca.png)

-The AV/EDR product could not hook the API because we are not using API calls because we call it's syscall directly.
+The AV/EDR product could not hook the API because we are not using API calls, we are using direct syscall.
-So the AV/EDR cannot intercept our attemps and we would have opened it succesfully.
+So the AV/EDR cannot intercept our attemps and we would have opened it succesfully 🙂